-HA511 Leadership and Management in Healthcare Systems 3 cr.
-Theory integrat ion courses (choose three courses) 9 cr.
-HA 532 Healthcare Services and Systems for Diverse Populations 3 cr.
-HA 533 Managerial Epidemiology 3 cr.
-HA 537 Policy and Politics of Healthcare 3 cr.
-HA 604 Healthcare Economics 3 cr.
-MBA 660 Strategic Global Business Management 3 cr.
-PA 503 Emerging Issues in Public Affairs 3 cr.
-PA 545 Management of Nonprofit Organizations 3 cr.
-Total credits ~ ~ ~ 12 hours
+HA511 Leadership and Management in Healthcare Systems

+Theory integration on courses (choose three courses)9 cr.

+HA 532 Healthcare Services and Systems for Diverse Populations3 cr.

+HA 533 Managerial Epidemiology3 cr.

+HA 537 Health Policy and Politics

+HA 604 Healthcare Economics

+MBA 660 Strategic Global Business Management

+PA 503 Emerging Issues in Public Affairs

+PA 545 Management of Nonprofit Organizations

+Total credits

-\Note: Students may be eligible to substitute another course emphasizing international relations for one of the three theory integration courses listed above with the permission of the director of the Master of Healthcare Administration program.
+Note: Students ma ay be eligible to substitute another course emphasizing international relations

+for one of the three theory integration courses listed above with the permission of the director of the

+Master of Healthcare Administration program.

-HA 511 Leadership and Management in Healthcare Systems
+HA 511 Leadership and Management in Healthcare Systems 3 cr.
 This course is an in-depth study of a range of issues and related problems faced by practicing managers and leaders in the rapidly changing health care/health services delivery system.
 Special emphasis is placed on the issues relevant to current challenges, and this emphasis is of utilitarian value to the participants.
 Examples of issues include rural and urban health care, managed care, ethics of health care, integrating technology, and leadership styles and traits.

-HA 532 Healthcare Services and Systems for Diverse Populations 3 cr.
+HA 532 Healthcare Services and Systems for Diverse Populations3 cr.
 This is a broad-based course in the sociology and anthropology of medicine and health.
 The course will focus on the social, cultural and behavioral aspects of health-related issues and their implications for health administration.
 Topics will also include gender, race and culture issues in health care.